What Items Are Allowed in a Dumpster?

 Asphalt, slate and metal shingles, flashing, underlayment, gutters.

-While the table above shows debris that is widely accepted, some materials are wild cards.
-Cities and states often have their own landfill regulations.
+While the table above shows debris that is widely accepted, some materials may be prohibited in certain locations.
+Cities and states often have their own environmental regulations.
 For example, California doesn’t allow electronics in landfills.
 As a result, there are some materials that can be thrown away in our roll off dumpsters in specific locations only.
 To find out if we accept these materials near you, give our team a call.

 Yard waste is generally accepted.
 However, some areas do not allow organic materials in landfills.
 Additionally, stumps must often be a maximum of a 3-foot diameter, and tree branches should be cut no longer than a foot long.
 See if we offer a yard waste dumpster in your city to get rid of your organic materials.

-Most appliances are allowed in a roll off dumpster, but landfills may have restrictions on the number of white goods permitted.
-Additionally, any appliance that requires Freon, such as a refrigerator or air conditioner, will require a technician to remove the Freon and dispose of it before the appliance can be safely accepted.
+Most appliances are allowed in a roll off dumpster, but landfills may have restrictions on the number you can toss or may charge small additional fees.
+Additionally, any appliance that contains Freon, such as a refrigerator or air conditioner, will require a technician to remove the Freon and dispose of it before the appliance can be safely accepted.

 Some states have banned e-waste from landfills.
 Even if you’re in an area where electronics are accepted, there may be some restrictions to the number or type of devices accepted.
 For example, you may be able to toss two electronic devices, but tube TVs are completely banned.

-The disposal rules for heavy debris, such as concrete, brick, block and asphalt, vary the most.
+The disposal rules for heavy debris, such as concrete, brick, block and asphalt, vary the most by location.
 Some markets will accept only certain types of heavy debris in separate containers, while some will accept it all in a mixed heavy debris dumpster.
 Our team will review these rules with you so you know what to expect in your area.

-You can put common trash like food waste, office supplies and shipping materials in your commercial dumpster.
+You can toss common trash like food waste, office supplies and shipping materials in your commercial dumpster.
 Additionally, we offer single-stream and cardboard-only recycling containers to toss your everyday recyclables.
-This table shows what’s allowed in your bin and any notes you should be aware of.
+This table below shows what’s allowed in your bin and any notes you should keep in mind.

 All types of everyday waste are accepted in our front load dumpsters.